TollefsonJ/my_website/content/recent_work.md

 <br/>

 {{% center %}}
-\+ working papers \+
+\+ under review + submitted \+
 {{% /center %}}

-**Tollefson, J.** “Environmental risk and the reorganization of urban inequality in the late 19th and early 20th century.” *Working paper.*
+**Tollefson, J.** “The Racialization of Environmental Inequality in US Cities, 1880-1930.” *Under submission.*
 - **Awarded**: 2023 IPUMS USA Student Research Award
 - **Awarded**: 2024 Brent K. Marshall Award, Society for the Study of Social Problems, Environment and Technology Division
 - **Awarded**: 2024 Graduate Student Paper Prize, Spatial Structures in the Social Sciences, Brown University
 - **Honorable mention**: 2024 Candace Rogers Award, Eastern Sociological Society
 - **Honorable mention**: 2024 Graduate Student Paper Award, Environmental Sociology Section of the ASA
+- Featured in <a href="https://ibes.brown.edu/news/2024-08-05/tollefson-spotlight">IBES spotlight article</a>

+**Tollefson, J.**, Frickel, S., and Gore, C., and Helgeson, J. (*Revise and resubmit*) "Community resilience planning: What new methods reveal about the formation and transformation of a field."

+**Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. (*Under review*) "Adapting to adaptation: Conceptual development and field formation in community resilience planning."

+{{% center %}}
+\+ manuscripts \+
+{{% /center %}}

 **Tollefson, J.** “HOLC redlining as an environmental process.” *Working paper.*

+**Tollefson, J.** Environmental roots of long-term trajectories of neighborhood inequality. *In progress.*

-**Tollefson, J.** "Suburban development and agricultural land conversion: New landscapes of environmental inequality." *Working paper.*
+**Tollefson, J.** Suburban development and agricultural land conversion: New landscapes of environmental health inequality. *Delivered at Pacific Sociological Association (Sacramento, CA. Apr.
+7-9, 2022).*

+Burns, A. and **Tollefson, J.** Inequality in the effects of pesticide exposure on infant health. *Delivered at Population Association of America (New Orleans, LA.
+Apr.
+12-15, 2023) and American Sociological Association (Philadelphia, PA.
+Aug.
+17-21, 2023).*

 <br/>